top of page

 Womb Wisdom is led by Hannah Brown, a certified Menstrual Cycle Coach & Educator and qualified Social Worker with over 20 years’ experience supporting children, young people and families.

-This work draws on extensive experience including:
+This work draws on extensive experience in:

-* Delivering menstrual education in primary and secondary schools (Years 5–11)
+Delivering menstrual education (Years 5–11)

-* Creating accessible resources for children with additional needs
+Creating accessible resources for children with additional needs

-* Training and cyclical supervision for professionals working with young people
+Training and supervision for professionals

 Get in touch